15 Ways to Build a Stronger Bond with Your Dog for Life

 Dogs thrive on routine.
 While not everyone has a set schedule, the more consistent you are with your dog’s schedule, the better.

-This means doing your best to keep consistent meal times, bedtimes, and even potty breaks for your pup when possible.
+This means doing your best to keep your pup's meal times, bedtimes, and even potty breaks consistent when possible.
 Consistency in their schedule helps pups feel secure and increases their trust in you.

-A recent survey showed that 43% of pet parents let their canine companions sleep in their bed with them.
-Sleeping with your pup is not only a nice way to keep warm on a cold winter night but also increases your connection to your pup.14.
-Guard Each Other When You Poop
+Sleeping with your pup is not only a nice way to keep warm on a cold winter night but also increases your bond with your pup.

 15. Take Care of Their Health

 Last but certainly not least, we can bond with our dogs and show our love by taking care of their health.
-We only have our dogs with us for a decade or so, longer if we\'re lucky.
+We only have our dogs with us for a decade or so, longer if we are lucky.
 So we need to make sure every year counts.
-This includes:- Taking them for regular vet checkups and vaccinations.